ONSdigital/application-profile/csvw.md

 ### Optional Properties

-TODO: Get this section up to scratch, merge in Ben's work

 #### Foreign-key constraints

 Publishers may wish to use the `foreignKey` property to assert relationships between different CSVs.
 See the [W3C CSVW specification](https://www.w3.org/TR/tabular-metadata/#foreign-key-reference-between-tables) for more information.